When Optimizing $f$-divergence is Robust with Label Noise: Conclusion

 \section{Conclusion}

 In this paper, we explore the robustness of a properly defined $f$-divergence measure when used to train a classifier in the presence of label noise.
 We identified a set of nice robustness properties for a family of $f$-divergence functions.
 We also experimentally verified our findings.
 Our work primarily contributed to the problem of learning with noisy labels without requiring the knowledge of noise rate.
-Beyond this noisy learning problem, the derivation and analysis might be useful for understanding the robustness of $f$-divergences for other learning tasks.
+Beyond this noisy learning problem, the derivation and analysis might be useful for understanding the robustness of $f$-divergences for other learning tasks. \paragraph{Acknowledgement} This work is partially supported by the National Science Foundation (NSF) under grant IIS-2007951 and the Office of Naval Research under grant N00014-20-1-22.